 General.
-The following notes are provided for Mac users who usually don't work in Unix environments.
+The following notes are provided for Mac users who usually don't work with Unix.
 Also search the web for more instructions concerning the below discussed subjects.

 Terminal.
-First of all, as further explained below, "Terminal", respectively the Terminal App is a pre-installed application on your Mac.
+First of all, as further explained below, "Terminal", respectively the Terminal App is a pre-installed application under Mac OS X (cf. also Section 2.2.1 above).
 The notation "Terminal" or "Terminal window" here is also used for the bash (bourne-again shell) Unix-shell which is provided by the Terminal App.
 Terminal provides the command-line interface to OS X, respectively the interface for the input of Unix-commands which are required for the installation of cgx.
 Furthermore, cgx may be launched from a Terminal window (cf. Section 7.2 for details).